ChinmayMittal/IITD-CSE/README.md

 # IITD-CSE
-The go to place for your departmental needs
+The go to place for your departmental needs.
+We aim to make this a complete resource for students from all years.

-This repo is aimed to help all Conputer Science students at IIT Delhi.
+This repo is aimed to help all Computer Science students at IIT Delhi.
 Feel free to contribute !

+Maintained by ACES-ACM, IIT Delhi